Greece fails in bid for early cash release, reforms awaited

 Euro zone officials have said it will be hard for Athens to make the budget numbers add up without a forecast 4 billion euros due from the sale of state assets this year and savings through later retirement and a merging of pension funds.

-However, both reforms are bitterly opposed by Tsipras' leftist Syriza party, and ministers have already halted several planned privatisations.
+However, both reforms are bitterly opposed by Tsipras' leftist Syriza party, and ministers have already halted several planned privatizations.

 Greece is also hoping to secure another 1.9 billion euros in profits made by the European Central Bank on past purchases of Greek government bonds, but the euro zone has tied that to approval of its reforms by the institutions representing its main creditors - the International Monetary Fund, the ECB and the European Commission.